Flame Ionization Detector (FID) for GC

 Flame ionization detection is the most commonly used GC detection method due to it's superior ability to measure hydrocarbons.
 Using a carrier gas, the sample is ionized via a hydrogen-air flame, then collected using a polarizing voltage.
 The current produced is measured and used to quantify the amount of sample being burned.

-Agilent provides a full range of supplies required to run your FID.
+Agilent provides a full range of supplies required to run fid chromatography.
 This includes igniter glow plugs, collector nuts, cleaning and maintence kits, and our newly designed single-piece FID jets.
-These innovative jets are aimed to improve ease of installation by eliminating damage to the threads as well as your column heads.
+These innovative jets are aimed to improve ease of installation by eliminating damage to the threads as well as your column heads and improve your overall fid analysis.